-Have a standing agenda item on the Duty with a particular focus on Public Sector Equality and Human Rights Duty values at senior management meetings

-- Ensure staff are familiarised with the Duty and, as required, trained in implementing the Duty priorities, with a focus on: equality and human rights; Dublin City Council's equality and human rights values; the requirements of the Duty; the implementation plan; and the S42(1) equality and human rights impact assessment.
+- Have a regular agenda item on the Duty with a particular focus on Public Sector Equality and Human Rights Duty at senior management meetings; - Ensure staff are familiarised with the Duty and, as required, trained in implementing the Duty commitments, with a focus on: equality and human rights; Dublin City Council's equality and human rights values; the requirements of the Duty; the implementation plan; and the EHRIA.
 (See section 3.
+Resources);

-Resources); - Ensure staff complete the Dublin City Council Public Sector Equality and Human Rights Duty Training Course and, as appropriate, IHREC's 'Equality and Human Rights in the Public Service' eLearning course.
+- Ensure staff complete the Dublin City Council Public Sector Equality and Human Rights Duty Training Course and, as appropriate, IHREC's 'Equality and Human Rights in the Public Service' eLearning course.
 (See section 3.
 Resources); - Data gathering and analysis to track, and keep under review, achievements in addressing relevant equality and human rights issues; and - Maintain records to demonstrate compliance with the Duty.

-2.1.2 Address Step: S42(1) Equality and Human Rights Impact Assessment
+2.1.2 Address Step: Equality and Human Rights Impact Assessment (EHRIA)

-The template developed for the equality and human rights assessment, required under Section 42(1) of the Duty, is completed, as part of the development or review of plans, policies, strategies or programmes, to ensure and evidence that the plans, policies, strategies or programmes identified as commitments in the Annual Service Delivery Plans have undergone this Address Step of the Duty.
+The template developed for the equality and human rights impact assessment, required under Section 42(1) of the Duty, is completed, as part of the development or review of plans, policies, strategies or programmes, to ensure and evidence that the plans, policies, strategies or programmes identified as commitments in the Annual Service Delivery Plans have undergone this Address Step of the Duty.